Image to CSS Gradient Generator

 background: radial-gradient(shape size at position, color1, color2);

 By default, browsers use an ellipse shape at the center.
 Radial gradients are excellent for buttons or spotlight effects.
-For more complex needs, such as creating a full Tailwind theme based on these colors, check out our Gradient Generator or the Brand Color Extractor.
+Check out our Advanced Gradient Builder or the Brand Color Extractor for pulling palettes from entire websites.

 Use Cases